YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 Example:

 .. parsed-literal::
-   $ mupip create -region=REPTILES
+   $ mupip create -region=MAMMALS

-This command creates the database file specified by the Global Directory (named by the Global Directory environment variable) for region REPTILES.
+This command creates the database file specified by the Global Directory (named by the Global Directory environment variable) for region MAMMALS.

 ++++++++++
 DOWNGRADE
 ++++++++++

-The MUPIP DOWNGRADE command changes the file header format to V4 or V5.
+The MUPIP DOWNGRADE command changes the file header format to a previous version number.
 The format of the MUPIP DOWNGRADE command is:

 .. parsed-literal::
-   D[OWNGRADE] -V[ERSION]={V4|V5|V63000A} file-name
+   D[OWNGRADE] -V[ERSION]={r1.0\|r1.10} file-name

 .. note::
    You must perform a database integrity check using the -noonline parameter prior to downgrading a database.
 The integrity check verifies and clears database header fields required for an orderly downgrade.
 If an integrity check is not possible due to time constraints, please rely on a rolling upgrade scheme using replication and / or take a backup prior to upgrading the database.